ScreamingPigeon/screamingpigeon.github.io/content/projects/flush_reload.md

 ## How does Flush Reload work?
-Flush + Reload works on x86 systems, and runs on a seperate core than the target process - effectively running in parallel.
+Flush + Reload works on x86 systems, and can run on the same or different core than the target process - effectively running in parallel.
 It also operates by manipulating pages that are shared by both the target and the attacker.

 The attack consists of 3 phases - **flush**, **wait**, and **reload**.